Andrew0000/Android-VideoView-cache/README.md

 Cache wrapper for standard android VideoView for downloading and playing video.

 ✔️ One-line usage.
-✔️ Works with android VideoView or withs wrapper.
+✔️ Works with android VideoView or with wrapper.
 Both are almost the same.
 ✔️ Lightweight.
 It uses only Okhttp and Rxjava inside.
 ✔️ No proxy server is needed (like here https://github.com/danikula/AndroidVideoCache).
 ✔️ Files are storing in the default cache directory.